oekazuma/svelte-meta-tags/README.md

 # svelte-meta-tags

-A plugin that facilitates the creation of metatags for SEO in Svelte.
+A plugin that facilitates the creation of meta tags for SEO in Svelte.

 ### Usage